mrmetaverse/soiree/soiree.md

 Whom are the key stakeholders involved with adopting our proposal and implementing these inventory functions?

 1.  **End users:**
-    - the Active User: People who visit worlds regularly
+    - The Active User: People who visit worlds regularly
-    - the Tourist: casual or new visitors to the ecosystem
+    - The Tourist: casual or new visitors to the ecosystem
-    - the First timer: First-time user experiencers (FTUX)
+    - The First timer: First-time user experiencers (FTUX)
-2.  **the Creators:** The people who create worlds or characters on platforms.
+2.  **The Creators:** The people who create worlds or characters on platforms.
-3.  **the Platform / Host:** The governing body, the physical laws of the selected universe.
+3.  **The Platform / Host:** The governing body, the physical laws of the selected universe.
 (Hubs, VRChat, Fortnite)
-4.  **the Tools:** any Tool that helps the creators get their job done.
+4.  **The Tools:** any Tool that helps the creators get their job done.
-5.  **the Shopkeeper:** Anyone providing a service for the metaverse. (can be free or paid)
+5.  **The Shopkeeper:** Anyone providing a service for the metaverse. (can be free or paid)

 #### What do we hope to accomplish?